phoenixframework/tailwind/README.md

 _Note_: The stand-alone Tailwind client bundles first-class tailwind packages within the precompiled executable.
 For third-party Tailwind plugin support, the node package must be used.
 See the [tailwind nodejs installation instructions](https://tailwindcss.com/docs/installation) if you require third-party plugin support.

+The default tailwind configuration includes Tailwind variants for Phoenix LiveView specific lifecycle classes:

+  * phx-no-feedback - applied when feedback should be hidden from the user
+  * phx-click-loading - applied when an event is sent to the server on click while the client awaits the server response
+  * phx-submit-loading - applied when a form is submitted while the client awaits the server response
+  * phx-submit-loading - applied when a form input is changed while the client awaits the server response

+Therefore, you may apply a variant, such as `phx-click-loading:animate-pulse` to customize tailwind classes when Phoenix LiveView classes are applied.

 ## License